Career-Nandish/SQL/8-Week-SQL-Challenge/Case Study #4 - Data Bank/D_ExtraChallenge.md

 ### Special notes:

-### &nbsp;&nbsp;&nbsp;&#9679;Data Bank wants an initial calculation which does not allow for compounding interest, however they may also be interested in a daily compounding interest calculation so you can try to perform this calculation if you have the stamina!
+### &nbsp;&nbsp;&nbsp;&#9679; Data Bank wants an initial calculation which does not allow for compounding interest, however they may also be interested in a daily compounding interest calculation so you can try to perform this calculation if you have the stamina!